saivanga/Sai.rocks/src/hollow-knight.md

 Hollow Knight is a challenging Metroidvania game set in a rotting insect kingdom.
 Players explore a vast, interconnected world, battling formidable enemies and solving hard puzzles.
 With a creepy atmosphere and rewarding gameplay, Hollow Knight is a critically acclaimed indie title that offers a deep and immersive experience.

+## ★★★★☆
+You might feel lost sometimes but good atmosphere, story, and combat.

 ### Me Playing Hollow Knight

 - My YouTube Channel: [https://youtube.com/@Sai-Vanga](https://youtube.com/@Sai-Vanga)